Pwd9000-ML/terraform-azurerm-apply/README.md

 None.

-* Plan artifact is downloaded from workspace artifacts.
+* Plan artifact is downloaded from workflow artifacts.
 (Plan can be created using `Pwd9000-ML/terraform-azurerm-plan` Action.)

 ## Versions of runner that can be used